SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

 v.erase(start_itr, end_itr);    // Removes a range of elements ([start_itr, end_itr))

 ```
-IMPORTANT : Remove an element from the vector using an element.
+IMPORTANT : Remove an element from the vector/string using an element.
 - std::remove : It doesn’t actually delete elements from the container but only shunts non-deleted elements forwards on top of deleted elements.
 - std::remove does not actually erase the element from the container, but it does return the new end iterator which can be passed to container_type::erase to do the REAL  removal of the extra elements that are now at the end of the container.